IgnasiLucas/hedgehog/README.md

 think I mostly confirm Kristýna's results.
 The D statistic, measuring the excess of the ABBA pattern over the BABA one, is positive (0.15) and highly significant, meaning that there must have been introgression between E. roumanicus and E. europaeus.
-The signal is still strong when using only the eastern population of E. europaeus, but disappears when using only the western one.
+The signal is still strong when using only either the eastern or the western population of E. europaeus.
 The proportion of the genome that is introgressed is low (below 4%, and probably below 1%), and the estimate depends on the specific statistic used.

 2018-10-08
 ==========